 How to Become a Pilot in India After 12th? - Complete Guide

-Becoming a pilot is one of the most interesting, challenging and stressful jobs in India.
-It involves clearing DGCA exams, clearing medical tests, flight training and obtaining a Commercial Pilot License and ratings.
+Becoming a pilot is one of the most interesting, challenging, and stressful jobs in India.
+People keep searching how to become a pilot in India after 12th.
+It involves clearing DGCA exams, clearing medical tests, flight training, and obtaining a Commercial Pilot License and ratings.
 The process seems complicated but it can be broken into clear steps.
 We at PilotSphere are here to give you the complete guide on how to become a pilot in India after 12th.
-The guide includes eligibility requirements, medical process, training options, timeline and job opportunities.
+The guide includes eligibility requirements, the medical process, training options, timeline, and job opportunities.
 There are multiple options in the journey and we have suggested the pros and cons of each to help you make the best decision.
 We are here to help you understand the entire pathway of becoming a pilot in India.

 Next in the guide are the steps to becoming a pilot!